belieflab/wizaRdry/README.md

 devtools::install_github("belieflab/wizaRdry")
 ```

-Once accepted on CRAN, you will be able to install the released version with:
+You can install the latest published version from CRAN with:

 ```r
 install.packages("wizaRdry")